c29reid/Snake/README.txt

-This is a snake game programmed in python 2.7 using pygame
+This is a snake game written in python 2.7 using pygame

 Requirements:
   - Python 2.X should work